THE 6TH OF JUNE AT DAWN

 This film is a sum, a little cinematographic sum, also because there’s a mix of genres in it that’s unique, very rare.
 That’s what Truffaut was always dreaming about, a mix of genres.
 And a mix of genres, a mix of tones, a mix of extraordinary variations.
 The film has several levels and they are very clear.
 What I called the “little cinematographic sum” is the fiction part in the film.

 Me, I am a “Lorraine patriot”, let’s say it that way.
-Let’s say that way before the Normandy landings, and even before the winter of ‘42, the Stalingrad winter which I recall very well because I was ice-skating on the Moselle, completely frozen, and my father said “That’s it, this is the beginning of the end,” with a huge smile on his face.
+Let’s say that long before the Normandy landings, and even before the winter of ‘42, the Stalingrad winter which I recall very well because I was ice-skating on the Moselle, completely frozen, and my father said “That’s it, this is the beginning of the end,” with a huge smile on his face.
 And then we knew that there was a possibility that someday we would be liberated.
-There was an attic up there, at my parent’s house, and in this attic I was alone, and there was a dormer window and a map of Cotentin and Normandy and there were little flags.
+There was an attic up there, at my parent’s house, and in this attic I was alone, and there was a dormer window and a map of Cotentin and Normandy, and there were little flags.
 And when they landed my heart jumped and I was happy.
 And I raised the little flags.
 And we believed it was liberation.
 And one fine day we saw this film, and on the spot: the reality.

 Since THE 6TH OF JUNE AT DAWN we refuse to start shooting a film before the 6th of June.
 Because in Germany as well as in Italy and France, around the 6th of June there always is a deluge of rain.
 Whatever the year.
 So we wait until the 10th.
 And what happened on the 6th of June?
 They had disgusting weather and more GIs died from drowning than from the German bombs.
 It’s a known fact.
 And what did Eisenhower tell them?
 Ragazzi rest assured, the weather report predicts good weather.
 Well isn’t that something!
 Eisenhower lied of course.
 There were other reasons; he didn’t want to change the date.
 If he had been a General who had a little consideration, who knew the importance of meteorology, he wouldn’t have been a General, he would have made films.